Family Yoga - how to enjoy yoga with your kids

 1. Keep it short and sweet

 As we’re all aware, young children have a short attention span.
 Our main interest in sharing yoga with children when they are new is to get them to be curious and interested.
 So, start with short and simple practice of 5 to 10 minutes.
-If they enjoy it, you can always do more and gradually increase the practice length to around 20 minutes.
+If they enjoy it, you can always do more and gradually increase the practice length to around 20 minutes or longer.
 If they don’t show interest, don’t force it but try again at a different time.

 Pose of the day - Partner Tree pose

 Stand next to your child and do a tree pose together.

 Have the leg that’s closer to your child as a standing, balancing leg.
 Wrap your arm around each other’s shoulder or waist.
 Your outer hand can come around to meet your child’s (palms placing against each other’s) Switch position and work on the 2ndside.
 If you’re a group of 3 or more, you can form a little circle.

 *For more detailed instructions on how to do this pose safely and its benefits, please visit my past blog titled “5 fun poses for pre-schoolers”

 3. Make it FUN

 Incorporate singing or story where appropriate.
 Even music would add to fun.
 Turn it into a little game.
 Laugh together.
 My kids yoga & family yoga classes are so different to adult yoga classes I teach.
 If I taught like I teach adults, kids would be bored in less than 2 minutes!
 They love seeing you have fun too.
 Always think of a way to make it fun and get creative!